statlab/permute/doc/source/user/two-sample.rst

     >>> print('P-value (two-sided):', np.round(p, 5))
 	P-value (two-sided): 0.20043

-Note that the computed "$p$-value" is above the standard cut-offs for reporting significance in the literature.
+Note that the computed "p-value" is above the standard cut-offs for reporting significance in the literature.

 Permutation approach
 ~~~~~~~~~~~~~~~~~~~~

 For the permutation test we can use the same test statistic, but we will
-compute the $p$-value by randomly sampling the exact distribution of the
+compute the p-value by randomly sampling the exact distribution of the
 test statistics.
 The null hypothesis is that the ratings are uninfluenced by
 reported gender---any particular student would assign the same rating
 regardless of instructor gender.
 The alternative hypothesis is that the